gfwilliams/workshop-nodeconfeu2022/website.md

 We've used Bangle.js here because it's easy to use, but now you can escape from the browser you can control all kinds of different things.

-Gordon should have some slightly more tangible hardware at the front that you can experiment with!
+There are a few bits of more tangible hardware at the front that you can experiment with!